A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Introduction

-To demonstrate the utility of our taxonomy in practice, we present a real-world case study of designing a generalization benchmark, \BenchName, based on the popular Bridge V2 dataset~\cite{walke2023bridgedata}.
-We outline all design choices of our benchmark based on our proposed taxonomy.
-We then evaluate several state-of-the-art open-source manipulation policies, such OpenVLA~\cite{kim24openvla}, MiniVLA~\cite{belkhale2024minivla}, and a re-implementation of $\pi_0$~\cite{black2024pi_0, ren2024pi} on this benchmark. \BenchName not only provides a more detailed, granular view of the generalization capabilities of current models, but also offers a blueprint for designing generalization benchmarks based on any given training dataset.
+To demonstrate the practical utility of \TaxonomyName, we present two real-world case studies on benchmarking generalization.
+First, we develop \BenchName, a benchmark based on the Bridge V2 dataset~\cite{walke2023bridgedata}, that is intended to provide a blueprint for designing generalization benchmarks using a reproducible and open-source platform.
+We outline the design choices of \BenchName based on our taxonomy, and use it to evaluate state-of-the-art open-source generalist manipulation policies.

-Our evaluations -- consisting of 1600+ robot trials across 13 axes of generalization -- generate several insights into these state-of-the-art models.
-For example, we find that larger cross-embodiment robot datasets can improve several axes of generalization, but offer limited benefits along axes that existing models struggle with the most.
-In addition, we find that co-training policies with general vision-langauge data can improve many axes, but has a surprisingly mixed effect on \textgbf{semantic} axes.
-We also find that using an improved action tokenization scheme can broadly improve many axes.
+Next, we use \TaxonomyName to develop an additional case study based on the bimanual ALOHA 2 platform~\cite{aldaco2024aloha} that considers more dexterous, varied, and longer-horizon tasks, supported by a large-scale real-world dataset with thousands of hours of demonstrations.
+This further demonstrates the broad applicability of our taxonomy to a wide range of settings.

-In summary, we present \TaxonomyName, a taxonomy of generalization structured around the three modalities -- vision, language, and actions -- that span the space of generalization for visuo-lingual policies.
-We perform a case study of instantiating \TaxonomyName as a real-world benchmark, \BenchName. \BenchName consisted of 1600+ evaluations across 13 axes, and led to new findings on state-of-the-art generalist models, and the impact of various model design decisions.
-We hope \TaxonomyName provides guidance for training models and evaluating for generalization, to help advance progress for generalist robot policies.
+In summary, we present \TaxonomyName, a taxonomy of generalization structured around three modalities -- vision, language, and actions -- that span the space of generalization for visuo-lingual manipulation policies.
+We instantiate \TaxonomyName as two real-world case studies that consist of 1600+ robot trials across 14 axes of generalization, which generate more detailed findings on state-of-the-art generalist policies and model design decisions.
+We hope that by guiding policy training and evaluation efforts, \TaxonomyName can help advance progress in robot manipulation.